 Yolanda Haywood Gross

-Yolanda Haywood Gross is the Youth and Family Education Administrator at The Salvation Army Harrisburg.
-She is the Director of the Nita M. Lowey 21st CCLC Roller Enrichment Academy in Steelton-Highspire School District.
-She is a certified Trauma-Skilled Schools Model Facilitator with The National Dropout Prevention Center.
-During her 12 years at TSA Harrisburg, she has served as a Facilitator, Curriculum Developer and Coordinator and with 24 years of experience working in the Greater Harrisburg Area with families, women and youth, she had the opportunity to share with thousands of students from kindergarten – high school.
-Yolanda has a passion for learning and empowering and is currently seeking a graduate degree in Organizational Leadership to further the enhancement of people and programming.
-She enjoys traveling and hiking with her husband and spending time with family and friends.
+Yolanda Haywood Gross is the Programs and Services Chief Administrator at The Salvation Army Harrisburg.
+She has actively participated in the Nita M. Lowey 21st CCLC cohort 10 and 11 programs.
+She is a national conference speaker highlighting the importance of servant leadership.
+During her 16 years at TSA Harrisburg, she has served in several leadership capacities and with 28 years of experience working in the Greater Harrisburg Area with families, women and youth, she had the opportunity to share with thousands of students from kindergarten – high school.
+Yolanda has a passion for teaching and empowering leaders.
+She holds a bachelor’s degree in business administration with a concentration in Organizational Leadership to further the enhancement of organizations, people, and programming.
+She enjoys traveling with her husband and spending time with family and friends.

 Lori Schaller